 I have always preferred to gate check my stroller when it travels with us.
 It pulls triple duty as my pack mule, kid carrier and nap station.
 I know that when I leave my stroller at the gate it is getting on my plane, not someone else’s.

 The same goes when you gate check a car seat on an airplane.
 If you want to make sure it gets to your final destination, it’s better to bring it through the airport and check it at the gate.

 However, dragging a heavy car seat across an airport isn’t fun.
 After our kids were no longer in the infant stage, we started checking our larger car seat with our luggage.
 We simply grab it from baggage claim when we land at our final destination.
 We haven’t had a problem yet.

 Just as you have to check your roller bag on a plane if the overhead is full, you’ll have to ask the gate agent for tags to take your stroller and car seat on a plane.
 Simply bring your tickets up to the gate agent to request your tags.
 He or she will know what to do.

 Once your items are tagged, drop them at the bottom of the jetway before you board the plane.
 An airport worker will grab your gear and bring it directly to the cargo hold.

 Pick your stroller and car seat up at the same place when you arrive at your destination.

 Carry it on

-In general, you cannot carry a stroller on to your flight.
-In theory, a tiny umbrella stroller will fit in the overhead compartment, but more often than not you will be asked to check your stroller at the gate.
+In general flight attendants will not let you carry a stroller onto your flight.
+In theory, a tiny umbrella stroller fits in the overhead compartment, but more often than not you’ll have to check your stroller at the gate.